Frequently Asked Questions

 : Your unique service plan identifier from the Sinch dashboard.SINCH_API_TOKEN

-: The secret token used to authenticate API requests.
+: The secret token you'll use to authenticate API requests.
 Treat this like a password.SINCH_NUMBER

 : The Sinch virtual phone number that messages will be sent from.
 Must be in E.164 format (e.g.,+1xxxxxxxxxx